Maciejnecka/AppLab-RWD/README.md

 # HTML & CSS: Responsive (RWD)
 ## AppLab Website

 Welcome to the AppLab website repository!
-Explore the source code for our modern and responsive template designed to showcase and promote mobile applications.
+Explore the source code for my modern and responsive template designed to showcase and promote mobile applications.
 The website features various sections, including a header, main features, pricing, customer reviews, and more.
 The primary goal of this project was to utilize only HTML and CSS to create a responsive design.

 ---